smart-wisdom/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 11. Writting  a script that converts a number from base 2 to base 10.
 12. Creating a script that prints all possible combinations of two letters, except oo
 13. Writting a script that prints a number with two decimal places, followed by a new line.
+14. Writting a script that converts a number from base 10 to base 16.